Overview of Monitoring Speakers

 It should be noted that most studio monitors are near-field monitors, which are intended to be placed ~1m away from the listener.
 This does help to reduce the effect that the room will play on your listening experience, but the value of a treated room can't be understated.

-While selecting and recommending a pair of monitors can be a somewhat subjective task, it's fair to use the adage of “you get what you pay for.”
+Lastly, while selecting and recommending a pair of monitors can be a somewhat subjective task, it's fair to use the adage of “you get what you pay for.”
 What this translates to in terms of studio monitors generally relates to build quality, materials used, acoustic design, DSP design, and potential innovations or unique features.
-With that in mind, here are some of our recommendations at a few price ranges.
+With that in mind, we've determined 3 tiers of recommendations: Foundational, Advanced and Premium levels.

 Support Picks for Monitors